FDio/csit/docs/tag_documentation.rst

 PERFTEST
     All performance test cases.

+PERFTEST_VHOST
+    All performance test cases that includes testing of VHOST with VM.

 PERFTEST_SHORT
     Performance of DUT should pass specific value.
 Each test case run is executed for 10 seconds.